 The Access to Success Program is a one-year program that is designed to successfully assist a designated group of students in their transitions to college.

-Center for Mentoring student mentees graduate at a higher rate at IU Southeast.
+Mentoring Program student mentees graduate at a higher rate at IU Southeast.

 The University Mentoring Program provides mentoring services to students from their first year through graduation.

 First and second-year students are paired with faculty and staff who provide valuable one-on-one mentoring connections and guidance for students during their crucial transition to college.

 Third and fourth-year students are paired with university alumni and community members who focus on career development and preparation for the student’s next steps after graduation.

 - Students who are mentored are more likely to graduate

 - Receive guidance to successfully transition to college life from an experienced university faculty or staff mentor

 - Assistance with your personal and academic development